developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/guide/about/index.md

 ## New in v7.4

 #### Nougat Support Ends
 **EMDK-A 7.4 and higher no longer targets devices running Android 7.x Nougat or older, including the WT6000 wearable computer**.
-To target the WT6000 (which currently supports up to Nougat), please use [EMDK-A 7.3](../../7-3/guide/about) or earlier.
+To target the WT6000 (which currently supports up to Nougat), please use [EMDK-A 7.3](../../7-3/guide/about).

 #### FAQ Page
 EMDK-A 7.3 and 7.4 now present a page of [frequently asked questions](../../faq) submitted to Zebra customer- and partner-support departments.
 Answers are provided as a mixture of simple guidance, links to relevant guides and/or sample code.
 Access the page through the "FAQs" tab at the top of any EMDK-A guide page or from the "FAQs" button in the EMDK-A tile on the [TechDocs main page](../../../../).

+#### IrDA API
+**EMDK-A 7.3 (and later) now contains [IrDA APIs](../../intents/irda)**, intent-based interfaces for controlling hardware that conforms to the Infrared Data Association (IrDA) specification** commonly found in mobile computers, printers, handheld remote controls and some medical devices.

 #### SmartCradle API
 **EMDK-A 7.4 introduces [Locking SmartCradle APIs](../../intents/cradle)** for the EC30, intent-based interfaces for controlling the secure charging station of Zebra's latest small form-factor mobile computing device.

-#### IrDA API
-**EMDK-A 7.3 (and later) now contains [IrDA APIs](../../intents/irda)**, intent-based interfaces for controlling hardware that conforms to the Infrared Data Association (IrDA) specification** commonly found in mobile computers, printers, handheld remote controls and some medical devices.

 #### EC30 Programmer's Guide
 The EC30 Enterprise Companion is Zebra's ultra-compact, fully functional mobile computing device capable of executing TC-series apps out-of-the box.
 But its small screen might require app changes to ensure a pleasant user experience.
 The [EC30 Programmer's Guide](../ec30_programming) describes how.

 #### NFC Sample App
 **An [NFC SAM sample app](../../samples/sam)** demonstrates usage of the NFC Secure Access Module, which allows secure communication with NFC tags from NFC-equipped Zebra devices.

+### API Enhancements

+**Enhanced Barcode Manager API** adds the following features on devices running Android 8.1 Oreo and higher:
+* Added `enum` and reader parameters to support DPM mode, which allows selection of the DPM mode based on the type of barcode being scanned:
+ * New ScannerConfig `enum` DpmModes: **DISABLED, MODE_1, MODE_2**
+ * New reader parameter DpmMode in `ScannerConfig.ReaderParams.ReaderSpecific.ImagerSpecific` activates the DPM mode
+* Added `enum` and reader parameters to support DPM illumination, providing illumination for DPM barcode reading:
+ * New ScannerConfig `DpmIlluminationControl` `enum` allows selection of the DPM illumination options: **CYCLE, DIRECT, INDIRECT**
+ * New reader parameter `dpmIlluminationControl` in `ScannerConfig.ReaderParams.ReaderSpecific.ImagerSpecific` controls DPM illumination

 -----